About the design system

 - Patterns - collections of components to describe how a user is presented with a simple workflow.
 For example, the form components making up a ‘sign in’ dialogue box.

-The Standards Toolkit provides visual templates and code samples enabling the rapid delivery of design work and production ready code.
+The Royal Navy Design System provides visual templates and code samples enabling the rapid delivery of design work and production ready code.
 This allows functional prototypes to be quickly tested with users and iterated frequently based on feedback.

 Royal Navy users of NELSON systems have a consistent experience when switching between applications.
 This reduces the need to learn new systems and reduces training times.
 Guidance around each component and pattern ensures that design elements always have a consistent behaviour, for example, a red button would always indicate a destructive action such as ‘delete’.

-How do Standards align with Royal Navy principles?
+How does the Design System align with Royal Navy principles?

 NELSON has worked with a number of teams in the Royal Navy to develop Applications based on the Standard.
 Please contact the team if you would like to find out more about them.